ishehadeh/howlite/writing/report/main.typ

 - $T + U = { 1 + -5, 2 + -5, 3 + -5, 1 + -7 , 2 + -7, 3 + -7) = {-4, -3, -2, -6, -5, -4}$
 - $T - U = { 1 - (-5), 2 - (-5), 3 - (-5), 1 - (-7) , 2 - (-7), 3 - (-7)) = {6, 7, 8, 9,10}$
 - $T div U = { 1 div (-5), 2 div (-5), 3 div (-5), 1 div (-7) , 2 div (-7), 3 div (-7)) = { 0 }$

-=== Storage Classes

-Scalar types belong to a _storage class_ that identifies how they are encoded in memory.
-Storage classes are organized by size, whether or not they include a sign bit.
-The signed storage classes are `s8`, `s16`, `s32`, `s64`, and the unsigned are `u8`,`u16`,`u32`,`u64`.
-Going forward, we will identify the storage class of a scalar `T` using the notation `u32[T]`.

-The storage class of a number influences how arithmetic and bitwise operations behave on the inner type.

 ==== Unsigned Storage Classes